aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 Position headbands are subject to the following standards.

-A. The color of the headband must be distinct enough to unambiguously identify the player’s position.
+A. The color of the headband must be distinct enough to unambiguously identify the player's position.

-B. The headband must be easily visible from a reasonable distance and be identifiable through a player’s hair or other equipment.
+B. The headband must be easily visible from a reasonable distance and be identifiable through a player's hair or other equipment.

 C. Hats or other headgear may not be used as headbands.

 i.
-The positional headband must be worn over the headgear and the headgear must be a color that is clearly distinguishable from the headband. ii.
+The positional headband must be worn over the headgear and the headgear must be a color that is clearly distinguishable from the headband.

+ii.
 Headwear that is both in the shape of a band and is a positional color shall be considered a headband.

 a.
 No other positional headband may be worn over this item.

-D. If a player’s headband is lost mid-play, they may continue to play without it.
+D. If a player's headband is lost mid-play, they may continue to play without it.
 However they must replace the headband whenever any of the following occur:

 i.
 They are knocked out.

 ii.
-There is a stoppage in play. iii.
+There is a stoppage in play.

+iii.
 A goal is scored.

 a.
 Seekers and beaters do not have to replace their headband when a goal is scored.

-E. If an official deems a player’s headband unacceptable for any reason, the player must immediately correct the issue.
+E. If an official deems a player's headband unacceptable for any reason, the player must immediately correct the issue.

 i.
-If this cannot be completed immediately on the pitch, the accidental equipment infringement procedure shall be applied (See: 2.5.7.
-Accidental Equipment Infringement).
+If this cannot be completed immediately on the pitch, the accidental equipment infringement procedure shall be applied (See: *[2.5.7.
+Accidental Equipment Infringement](#257-accidental-equipment-infringement)*).

 ⚑ *Back to Hoops*—Illegally failing to replace a lost headband